 Conceive naturally and use the information from a carrier screening test to prepare for the baby's birth.

-On one hand, learning as a couple that the chance of having a child together affected by a genetic condition is low can be reassuring to hear.
+On the one hand, learning as a couple that the chance of having a child together affected by a genetic condition is low can be reassuring to hear.
 On the other hand, a result that shows a child is at an increased risk for being affected by a condition can be challenging information to learn but can also provide options before and during pregnancy.
-In all cases, a genetic counsellor at Eugene will help you make sense of your genetic screening test result and be there to help you feel confident and empowered in making proactive pregnancy decisions right for you.

-There’s no doubt that doing a carrier screening test before pregnancy, or in the first trimester, is an important part of the pregnancy journey.
+Undoubtedly, doing a carrier screening test before pregnancy, or in the first trimester, is an essential part of the pregnancy journey.